wakeflow/how-we-do/docs/firestore_backups.md

 [2] Storage Admin
 ```
 3. Create a JSON key file for the service account
-4. Use the command given below (replacing the path with the path to your downloaded keyfile) to get the base64 encoded keyfile from google cloud terminal
+4. Use the command given below (replacing the path with the path to your downloaded keyfile) to base64 encode the keyfile
 ```
 base64 path/to/your/downloaded/keyfile.json
 ```